confluentinc/examples/kubernetes/gke-base/docs/index.rst

 .. note::

-    For specific details on how the cluster will be created (size, region, zone, etc...), view the :ref:`examples-operator-gke-base-variable-reference` section of these instrucitons.
+    For specific details on how the cluster will be created (size, region, zone, etc...), view the :ref:`examples-operator-gke-base-variable-reference` section of these instructions.
 You may also use these variables to modify the default behavior of the demo create cluster functionality.

 To create the cluster, run the following (estimated running time, 4 minutes):